 People with T1D must check their blood glucose levels several times throughout the day using a blood glucose meter.
 The meter tells them how much glucose is in their blood at that particular moment.
 Based upon the reading they take insulin, eat, or modify activity to keep blood glucose levels within their individual target range.
 A person’s varying schedules and eating habits, as well as the physical changes that occur as they grow, can send blood glucose levels out of range for no apparent reason.

 Food, Exercise, Illness and Stress

-In basic terms, food raises blood glucose levels, while insulin and exercise lower them.
+In basic terms, food raises blood glucose levels, while insulin and exercise lowers them.
 Although a person living with T1D is not restricted in their diet (if balanced with exercise and insulin), it is important for them to eat reasonably, consistently, and follow a schedule.
 Illness and stress often cause blood glucose levels to rise.
 It is important to remember that every child is unique and several factors affect blood glucose levels; therefore, each individual can respond differently to these experiences.